ElectronNET/Electron.NET/README.md

 ## Donate

 We do this open source work in our free time.
 If you'd like us to invest more time on it, please [donate](https://donorbox.org/electron-net).
 Donation can be used to increase some issue priority.
+Thank you!

 # License
 MIT-licensed